as10896/saga-demo/docs/workflow.md

 - **Mock Services**: Simulated inventory, payment, and shipping services
 - **Comprehensive Logging**: Detailed logging for debugging and monitoring

-The flowchart demonstrates how the Saga Pattern maintains data consistency across distributed services without using traditional ACID transactions, making it ideal for microservices architecture.
+These diagrams demonstrate how the Saga Pattern maintains data consistency across distributed services without using traditional ACID transactions, making it ideal for microservices architecture.